Yayaka/Yayaka/specification.md

 </tbody>
 </table>

+## RFC 2119
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ## Introduction
 The term communication, can be said that it is widely interpreted word.
 In here, we extend and limit the meaning of the term;